 - one-third of a cup of Epsom salts

-To make a baking soda bath, a person should add between a quarter to 2 cups of baking soda to warm bath water and stir it around to let it dissolve.
+To make a baking soda bath, a person can add between a quarter and 2 cups of baking soda to warm bath water and stir it around to let it dissolve.

 Other tips for before and after the bath include: